Reviews

 Theoretically, you could do what DeleteMe does and send requests to the data brokers yourself, so itโ€™s important to know that youโ€™re paying for the element of convenience here, not a proprietary product.
 That said, youโ€™ll likely spend dozens of hours doing what DeleteMe does on your own, so it may be worth the cost.

-DeleteMe isnโ€™t the only scrub-your-data-from-the-internet game in town; there are many others, including:
+DeleteMe isnโ€™t the only scrub-your-data-from-the-internet game in town; there are many data removal services out there including:

 • Optery